 So what does that mean for your email marketing campaigns?
 Your email is more likely than ever to end up in the spam folder.

 The good news is, there are a few simple steps you can take to avoid the spam folder and make sure your email gets delivered to the inbox.

 1. Pick a recognizable sender address

 Use an email address that is associated with your brand, and make sure it's easy to remember.
-Avoid using generic addresses like [email protected] or [email protected], as these are more likely to be flagged as spam.
+Avoid using generic addresses like info@ or sales@, as these are more likely to be flagged as spam.

 The email address you send your message from should look familiar and trustworthy to the person receiving it.
 Use your real name and the company name in your sender’s name.
 Sender addresses that follow this model have been shown to have higher open rates, which increases the chances of your emails ending up in the inbox of your subscribers.